-Benjamin E. Schneider, M.D., is an Associate Professor in the Department of Surgery at UT Southwestern Medical Center and serves as the section head of bariatric surgery.
+Benjamin E. Schneider, M.D., serves as chief of the Division of Bariatric and Foregut Surgery.
 His surgical expertise includes bariatric/weight loss surgery, colon disorders, colorectal cancer, and hernia and abdominal wall surgeries.

 Dr. Schneider earned his medical degree at the University of Colorado Denver Health Sciences Center.
 He completed his residency in general surgery at the University of Iowa Hospitals and Clinics and then received advanced training in laparoscopy through two clinical fellowships, one at UT Southwestern and another at Beth Israel Deaconess Medical Center.